Error-in-variables modelling for operator learning: Results

 The results in Figure~\ref{fig:burgers_eiv} can be improved by adding priors on the filter parameters as discussed in Section~\ref{sec:eiv} to constrain $\kappa_c$ to smaller values and enforce smoothness on $\mathcal{G}u^i$.
 In Figure~\ref{fig:prior}, we plot the action of the learned operators with priors on $\kappa_c$ and four different hyperparameters, $\beta_{\kappa_c}$.
 We find, for a wide range of $\beta_{\kappa_{c}}$, that the prior enables successful recovery of the Burgers operator even for the lowest SNR.
 However for the largest $\beta_{\kappa_c}=80$, our EiV model can no longer consistently recover the Burgers operator.
 Notably, these results are relatively insensitive to $\beta_{\kappa_c}$, so careful hyperparameter selection is not necessary.

 On the right four subplots of Figure~\ref{fig:filt}, we examine the action of the filter $\mathcal{G}$ on sample noisy input functions, $u^i$, with decreasing SNR and the four $\beta_{\kappa_c}$ hyperparameters.
-We find that the MAP estimate always produces a operative filter that smooths $u^i$, even for the lowest SNR.
+We find that the MAP estimate produces an operative filter that smooths $u^i$, even for the lowest SNR.